 Included below are homes for sale in the Queen Anne area in Seattle, WA updated as soon new listings hit the market.
-If you would like more information on any of these Queen Anne real estate listings, just click the Request More Information button when viewing the details of that property.
-And, if you haven't already, be sure to register for a free account so that you can receive email alerts whenever new Queen homes for sale come on the market.
+If you would like more information on any of these Queen Anne Washington real estate listings, just click the Request More Information button when viewing the details of that property.
+And, if you haven't already, be sure to register for a free account so that you can receive email alerts whenever new Queen houses for sale come on the market.

 Queen Anne Seattle sits on the highest named hill in the city at over 450 feet and peers down upon the city below and those stunning views of the Puget Sound and the Olympic Mountains.
 If you like hills, you'll love Queen Anne, but don't worry, the main neighborhood is located on the flat top section.